MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-specification.md

 ---
-title: Component Firmware Update (CPU) Protocol Specification
+title: Component Firmware Update (CFU) Protocol Specification
-description: This specification describes a generic HID protocol to update firmware for components without interrupting the device operation during a download. ms.date: 07/17/2020 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices ms.localizationpriority: medium
+description: This specification describes a generic HID protocol to update firmware for components without interrupting the device operation during a download. ms.date: 07/24/2020 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices ms.localizationpriority: medium
 ---

-# Component Firmware Update (CPU) Protocol Specification
+# Component Firmware Update (CFU) Protocol Specification

 This specification describes a generic HID protocol to update firmware for components present on a PC or accessories.
 The specification allows for a component to accept firmware without interrupting the device operation during a download.
 The specification supports configurations where the component accepting the firmware might have sub-components, which require separate firmware images.
 The specification allows component in-charge to decide whether to accept the firmware.
 It also acts as an optimization because the firmware image is only sent to the component if it is able or ready to accept it.